The Chinese University of Hong Kong

 8.3 Ethics, and Diversity and Inclusion

-The University is committed to creating and promoting a work environment, which provides equal opportunities and is free of discrimination.
+The University is committed to creating and promoting a working and learning environment which provides equal opportunities and is free of discrimination.
 The University embraces diversity as an essential element of excellence in all aspects of the University community and cultivates inclusiveness throughout the campus in which staff and students are able to realize their full potential.
 Ensuring equal opportunities, valuing diversity and promoting a culture of inclusion are vital to the realization of the University’s core values.
 All members of CUHK have a responsibility to observe and abide by the Diversity and Inclusion Policy (Appendix 8-2), which articulates fully the value of diversity and the Principles of Community the University upholds, in acts or in speech within the University community and in the course of participating in university activities.

 In addition to the above, the following useful documents on ethics for members of the University are also detailed in Staff and Student Handbooks and alike:In addition to the above, the following useful documents on ethics for members of the University are also detailed in Staff and Student Handbooks and alike.